dev-sushi/docs/docs/getting-started.md

 To get started with Lingfo, you need to have the following software installed on your system:

 - Python 3.9 or newer

 To install the Lingfo library, you can use pip:

-`pip install lingfopy`
+`pip install lingfo`

 ## Basic Setup and Configuration